Gardening For Wildlife – 7 Steps to Create a Wildlife Garden

 The insect hotel requires little maintenance and will degrade naturally within 2-3 years.

 Planting native species of shrubs also helps promote natural biodiversity for the insects and other wildlife to enjoy.
+Adding an insect or bee bath is another great idea to invite insects into your garden.

 Your bespoke home will offer a natural sanctuary and is beneficial to insects and pollinators.